At the end of a subdivision or multiple dwelling development, a Survey Plan must be lodged with Council for approval.

 Easements in favour of Council may need to be registered as part of a development application.
 This applies if Council-owned sewerage or stormwater infrastructure is, or is proposed to be, located on your property.

-We offer the option to use standard terms documents for easements, allowing solicitors to prepare easement documents and lodge them with the endorsed survey plan at the Titles Office.
+Our standard easement terms allow for your solicitors to prepare easements in favour of Council and lodge them with the endorsed survey plan at the Titles Office.

 The standard terms cover all easements in favour of Council, including: